jfroelich/rss-reader/src/set-image-dimensions-notes.md

 dimensions, such as code that filters tiny images, or boilerplate filter code that calculates boilerplate bias based on image dimensions.

+* is there a simple way to obtain the dimensions of an image with a src value that is a data url? synchronously, with high perf?

+* create a section that infers size from url. create a special transform for wordpress urls that grabs the url.
+For example could grab the w param in the following &lt;img src="....wordpress.com/......img.jpg?w=150" &gt;

 # cases to fix